Find a module for your robot

 When using the Patch (X.Y.Z) version type, you may select any patch version of the module from the Version dropdown menu, including past versions if desired.

-The current deployed version of your module and the latest version of that module available from the Viam registry are shown on this pane for your reference.
+The current deployed version of your module and the latest version of that module available from the Viam registry are shown on this module card for your reference.

 Caution